PhilDL/remix-gospel-stack/docs/development.md

 This interactive script will:

 - Prompt for your organization name (e.g., `@my-company`)
+- Let you choose between Drizzle or Prisma ORM
-- Let you choose between PostgreSQL or Turso database
+- Let you choose between Turso or PostgreSQL database
 - Update all package names throughout the monorepo
 - Generate a secure SESSION_SECRET
 - Copy `.env.example` to `.env` and `.env.docker`